CISecurity/CCPD-Docs/docs/source/Dashboard User's Guide.md

 5. Modify the desired information and select `Update`

-## Roles ##
+**Roles**
 Roles in CIS-CAT Pro Dashboard are assigned to users and allow access to functionality.
-The application deploys with the following supported roles.
+See below for a description of each of the supported roles.
+Custom roles are not supported.

 |Role|System Access|
 |---|---|
 |ROLE_ADMIN|Can perform all functions and access all available areas in the application.
 Cannot generate the API token.|
 |ROLE_USER|No access to `System` menu.
 Prevented from assigning or removing system tags, deleting target systems or assessment reports, and exception approval.
 Cannot generate the API token.|
 |ROLE_API|Utilized to create the authentication token for CIS-CAT Pro Assessor.
 At least one user must be assigned this role in order to generate the `CIS-CAT Authentication Token`.
 The token is required to be placed in the `assessor-cli.properties` file associated with CIS-CAT Pro Assessor when assessment reports will be uploaded to Dashboard.|

-**NOTE:** As of CIS-CAT Pro Dashboard v2.1.0, new user-named roles can no longer be added.
-Prior versions of Dashboard supported role addition.

 **The API User Role**